Small business rate relief

 Businesses will be allowed to keep Small Business Rate Relief for 12 months, even if they have an additional property.

-From 1st September 2010 changes were introduced by the government.
-Properties with a rateable value of up to £6,000 will now receive 100% relief.
+From 1 September 2010 changes were introduced by the government.
+Properties with a rateable value of up to £6,000 now receive 100% relief.

-Please see the Special SBR Relief Sliding Scale (PDF 58Kb) to find out an approximate value for how much relief you may be entitled to in 2016/17.
+To find out an approximate value for how much relief you may be entitled to in 2016/17, read the Special SBR Relief Sliding Scale (PDF 58Kb).
 In addition, eligible properties up to a Rateable Value of £17,999 will have their rate bill calculated on the small business non-domestic multiplier.